Life of Agony: Side projects

 The band continues to perform and make music together as well as pursuing individual projects.
 Caputo recorded several solo records with European musicians and has toured overseas to support those albums.

 Robert, Life of Agony's primary songwriter, started Spoiler NYC in 2006.
 The group recorded an album called Grease Fire in Hell's Kitchen and filmed videos for the singles "Suicide Hotel" and "Ruined".
 Many reviewers praised the old-school approach to their street punk sound.
 He later established himself as a horror comics author and illustrator, releasing several critically acclaimed series for IDW Publishing.
 His creator-owned titles include Wire Hangers, Crawl to Me and Killogy.
 His horror-themed adult coloring book series The Beauty of Horror has a worldwide following and the title is currently being developed into an animated television series.
+Since 2016 Robert has also produced his own coloring book series.

 Joey Z. created his own recording studio, Method of Groove, in Brooklyn, New York City, which was opened in February 2011; the studio and its equipment were completely destroyed during Hurricane Sandy in October 2012.
+More recently he has started releasing instrumental music for film and television.

+Veronica Bellino makes her own individual music and has done work as a producer.